Spontaneous Bacterial Peritonitis (SBP)

 Signs of SBP may include fever, malaise, encephalopathy, worsening hepatic failure, and unexplained clinical deterioration.
 Peritoneal signs (eg, abdominal tenderness and rebound) are present but may be somewhat diminished by the presence of ascitic fluid.

-Clinical diagnosis of SBP can be difficult; diagnosis requires a high index of suspicion and liberal use of diagnostic paracentesis (see Abdominal Paracentesis), including culture.
+Clinical diagnosis of SBP can be difficult; diagnosis requires a high index of suspicion and liberal use of diagnostic paracentesis, including culture.
 Transferring ascitic fluid to blood culture media before incubation increases the sensitivity of culture to almost 70%.
-PMN count of > 250 cells/μL is diagnostic of SBP.
+Polymorphonuclear leukocyte (PMNs) count of > 250 cells/mcL (0.25 x 109/L) is diagnostic of SBP.
 Blood cultures are also indicated.
 Because SBP usually results from a single organism, finding mixed flora on culture suggests a perforated abdominal viscus or contaminated specimen.

-If SBP is diagnosed, an antibiotic such as cefotaxime 2 g IV q 4 to 8 h (pending Gram stain and culture results) is given for at least 5 days and until ascitic fluid shows < 250 PMNs/μL.
+If SBP is diagnosed, an antibiotic such as cefotaxime 2 g IV every 4 to 8 hours (pending Gram stain and culture results) is given for at least 5 days and until ascitic fluid shows < 250 PMNs/mcL.
 Antibiotics increase the chance of survival.
-Because SBP recurs within a year in up to 70% of patients, prophylactic antibiotics are indicated; quinolones (eg, norfloxacin 400 mg po once/day) are most widely used.
+Because SBP recurs within a year in up to 70% of patients, prophylactic antibiotics are indicated; quinolones (eg, norfloxacin 400 mg orally once/day) are most widely used.

 Antibiotic prophylaxis in ascitic patients with variceal hemorrhage decreases the risk of SBP.